icaros-usc/pyribs/CONTRIBUTING.md

 When referencing papers, refer to them as `Lastname YEAR`, e.g. `Smith 2004`.
 Also, prefer to link to the paper's website, rather than just the PDF.

+### Adding Dependencies

+1. For documenting dependencies, the Installation page in `docs/installation.md` is the complete guide.
+Other installation instructions such as in README.md and the pyribs website (https://pyribs.org/#installation) should describe as much installation as necessary and then point back to this guide.

 ### Deploying

 We roughly follow the trunk-based release model described